mozcelikors/yakala/README.md

 ## Prerequisites

-You need to have Qt installed on your system
+You need to have Qt, nmap and GNU sed installed on your system.
+Script to handle prerequisites automatically will be added soon.

 ## Compiling